 New concordant scores required to meet graduation test requirements for students who entered grade 9 in 2018-2019 and beyond are: ACT English and Reading 18 or SAT Evidence-based Reading and Writing (EBRW) 480.
 The new comparative score required to meet graduation test requirements for the Florida EOC in Algebra 1, for students who entered grade 9 in 2018-2019 and beyond are: PSAT/NMSQT 430 or SAT Math 420 or ACT Math 16.
 Current (and earlier) high school students, those who entered grade 9 between 2010-11 and 2017-18, may meet their assessment graduation requirement(s) by using previously established scores listed in the table below, and may also use the newly adopted scores, if it is to their benefit.
 In addition, as defined by Rule 6A-1.09422(6)-(7), F.A.C. effective August 18, 2020, the FSA Geometry EOC Level 3 was added as a comparative score to meet the Algebra 1 graduation test requirement.
 Therefore, students eligible for either the FSA Algebra 1 EOC alternate passing score of 489 or the FSA Geometry EOC passing score of 492, may use the alternate passing score of 492 on the FSA Geometry EOC as an Algebra 1 EOC comparative score.
 This score may be applied retroactively.

-The table below provides the applicable concordant and comparative scores based on cohort year as published by FDOE in the Graduation Requirements for Florida's Statewide Assessments ed in March 2016 or beyond.
-The combined score for the EBRW must come from the same administration of the
+The table below provides the applicable concordant and comparative scores based on cohort year as published by FDOE in the Graduation Requirements for Florida's Statewide Assessments

 > Table 1: Grade 10 ELA Concordant Scores